-Servicemember’s Civil Relief Act
+Servicemember’s Civil Relief Act by R. Scott Alagood

 According to the U.S. Department of Defense records, through the end of 2012 there were approximately 1.4 million active duty U.S. Military servicemembers deployed throughout the world and the U.S. When you include the almost 2 million persons classified as dependents of such military personnel, there are approximately 3.4 million Americans who are directly affected by the military engagements in which the United States is and will be involved.
 Additionally, civilian contractors play major roles in conflicts involving the U.S. military.

-Beginning with the first Soilder’s and Sailor’s Civil Relief Act of 1918, the Untied States has attempted to address certain hardships imposed on persons who are suddenly drafted or deployed into military conflicts.
+Beginning with the first Soldier’s and Sailor’s Civil Relief Act of 1918, the Untied States has attempted to address certain hardships imposed on persons who are suddenly drafted or deployed into military conflicts.
 The most recent version of this attempt was codified at 50 U.S.C.
 App.
 Section 501-595 in 2003 (with changes effective in 2004), and also known as the Servicemember’s Civil Relief Act (the “Act”).
-The Act specifically states that its purpose “is to provide for, strengthen, and expedite the national defense through protection… to servicemembers of the United States to enable such persons to devote their entire energy to the defense needs of the Nation, … and to provide for the temporary suspension of judicial and administrative proceedings and transations that may adversley affect the civil rights of servicemembers during their military service.”
+The Act specifically states that its purpose “is to provide for, strengthen, and expedite the national defense through protection… to servicemembers of the United States to enable such persons to devote their entire energy to the defense needs of the Nation, … and to provide for the temporary suspension of judicial and administrative proceedings and transactions that may adversely affect the civil rights of servicemembers during their military service.”